coop152/obsidian-vaults/System Architecture (25212)/Part 2/Beyond Multicore - Future Machines.md

 ![](Pasted%20image%2020230425125156.png)
 ## General Purpose Computing with GPUs (GPGPU)
 ![](Pasted%20image%2020230425125704.png)
 - GPU architectures are based on long arrays of cores executing the same instructions over large series of data.
-It's like SIMD, but even more aggressive (which would not come as a surprise considering Intel's first vector extension, MMX, was specifically made for tasks that GPUs commonly execute nowadays such as video playback and 3D rendering)
+It's like SIMD, but even more aggressive (which does not come as a surprise considering Intel's first vector extension, MMX, was specifically made for tasks such as video playback and 3D rendering that GPUs commonly execute nowadays)
 - GPUs offer the best raw performance and efficiency.
 For example, the NVIDIA Volta V100 offers:
-	- Peak performance of more than 7 TFLOP/s
+	- Peak performance of more than **7 TFLOP/s**
-	- Relatively low power usage of 300W
+	- Relatively low power usage of **300W**
-	- Extremely high power efficiency of more than 25 GFLOP/s/Watt
+	- Extremely high power efficiency of more than **25 GFLOP/s/Watt**

 However, there are limitations which stop GPUs from being used for every application.
 - Moving data from/to memory is **very** expensive